Are you able to combine being lean with being agile?

 Tristan: They’ve managed to find a revenue model and scalable marketing channel.
 Would you say they got early market success or they are now mainstream players or they are somewhere in-between?

 Sergey: They started with a B2C business model, and then transformed into B2B – starting to work with insurance agencies as they generate much more revenue.
 This demonstrates that the founders have agile mindsets and are ready to pivot product fast.
-Our team is also ready to redesign system fast to accept changes.
+Our team is also ready to redesign the system fast to accept changes.

 - lean development,